-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 3026 Total first-time, first-year (freshman) women who applied 3442 Total first-time, first-year (freshman) men who were admitted 1459 Total first-time, first-year (freshman) women who were admitted 1661 Total full-time, first-time, first-year (freshman) men who enrolled 312 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 328 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 2898 Total first-time, first-year (freshman) women who applied 3308 • Total first-time, first-year (freshman) men who were admitted 1602 Total first-time, first-year (freshman) women who were admitted 1894 Total full-time, first-time, first-year (freshman) men who enrolled 302 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 321 Total part-time, first-time, first-year (freshman) women who enrolled Total first-time, first-year (degree-seeking) who applied 6206 Total first-time, first-year (degree-seeking) who were admitted 3496 Total first-time, first-year (degree-seeking) who enrolled 623